#259) I Am a Fugitive From a Chain Gang (1932)

 - Mervyn LeRoy seems to be having fun cutting from the prisoners to the horses.
 Nice metaphor.

 - James’ escape is still pretty suspenseful and exciting to watch.
 But why the occasional under-cranking?
 Could Paul Muni not run?

 - At one point James is reading “Civil Engineering” by J.J.
 Robertson.
 Any relation to J.K.
 Robertson?
 Is he a team player?

 - So much of this film’s transitions are paperwork.
 Newspapers, contracts, letters.
 Is this movie applying for a Real ID?

 - Paul Muni kinda looks like Glenn Ford.

 - “How do you live?”
 “I steal.”
 Great final exchange, but like the film in general, its standing as one of the great film endings has been surpassed by many later films.

 - The moral of this movie: Never turn down a desk job.
 Your dreams will lead to nothing but a life of crime.

 - The success of the movie (as well as the book) led to the eventual abolition of the chain gang system in America.
-Robert Burns was pardoned in the state of George in 1945.
+Robert Burns was pardoned in the state of Georgia in 1945.

 - Robert Burns’ real story was made into the 1987 TV movie “The Man Who Broke 1,000 Chains”.
 Apparently the 1987 equivalent of Paul Muni was Val Kilmer.